 Effective behaviour interventions are proactive and preventative rather than reactive.
 Preventing a specific behaviour before it occurs is more effective than responding to it after it has occurred.

 Evaluations of classroom management practices show proactive and preventative strategies are far more effective in reducing inappropriate behaviour in the classroom than intervening after the event.
 Proactive strategies include the use of rules and routines that clearly set out behavioural expectations and strategies to stop the escalation of unwanted behaviour.

 Effective classroom management includes consistently reinforcing and acknowledging appropriate behaviour.

-Establishing a learning environment where the teacher focus is on appropriate rather than problematic behaviour, significantly reduces problem behaviour in the classroom.
+Establishing a learning environment where the teacher focus is on appropriate rather than inappropriate behaviour, significantly reduces inappropriate behaviour in the classroom.